 “Part of my job is making sure we at Palace Law are embracing our firm culture, are hiring on it, are making decisions based on it, and are encouraging people to advocate for themselves and for our firm around our culture,” Jordan explained in this episode of Clio’s Daily Matters podcast.

 Because it impacts everyone at your firm, developing strong law firm culture isn’t a one-person task.
 Involve staff and other lawyers in every stage of the process.
 You may be surprised at what comes up.
 And you may come across some great ideas for a strong law firm culture.

 It’s a given that you want to hire the best possible candidates to join your team.
 But how do you measure what makes a candidate “the best”?
 Keeping your law firm culture in mind during the hiring process is key.
 Instead of being hyper-focused on skills alone, look for individuals that also are a solid lawyer culture fit.

 Here are a few tips to consider when hiring for culture fit:

 - Showcase your culture from the start.
 Be clear about your firm’s culture and values in the job posting.
 By including these details, you’re more likely to find candidates that feel they align with the model that you’re striving for.
 This can also help your firm stand out to exceptional new hires that find the specific culture appealing.

 - Talk about it.
-By the time you’re interviewing, you’ve likely already sussed out if a candidate has the experience and skills required for the role.
+By the time you’re interviewing, you’ve likely already discovered whether a candidate has the experience and skills required for the role.
 Use the interview to have an open discussion about law firm culture to get a feel of if the candidate’s values align with the firm’s.
-Ask work-culture-related and behavioural questions like:
+Ask work-culture-related and behavioral questions like: